Ary770/Ary770.github.io/_posts/2018-07-02-search_component_with_react.markdown

  }
 ```

-With these two lines of code, we can 1) clear the <Herbs/> components that are being rendered conditionally and 2) clear the <ShowHerb/> component that is being displayed based on the route params.
+With these two lines of code, we can 1) clear the Herbs components that are being rendered conditionally and 2) clear the ShowHerb component that is being displayed based on the route params.